Hosn Niha: Pottery

-Disturbances created from outside forces brought sherds of pottery to the surface.
-These pieces of pottery were an incredible finding because they gave archaeologists better insight about the people who once inhabited the area.
+Disturbances created by outside forces brought sherds of pottery to the surface.
+These pieces of pottery were an incredible find because they gave archaeologists better insight about the people who once inhabited the area.
 After studying the fragments, Yasmine was able to determine that they were created in the first century AD and held extreme value to the culture, until the site was abandoned in the seventh century AD.
-These pottery sherds helped archaeologists -according to Yasmine- strengthen their assumptions of their existence during the Greco-Roman era.
+These pottery sherds helped archaeologists -according to Yasmine- strengthen their assumptions about their existence during the Greco-Roman era.

 Tombs

 Before becoming an active archaeological site, the tombs had been targeted by looters for items of value that were buried with their owners.
 In addition to a nearby cemetery, excavators found a variety of tombs, including communal tombs, individual cast tombs, and stone sarcophagi.
 Rock-cut tombs were the more common type found at the site.
-Interestingly, many of these tombs had entryways built into them.
+Many of these tombs had entryways built into them.
 These entryways were usually created for people to place their offerings to the dead.

 Cist tombs usually include multiple tombs arranged closely together.
 This layout led excavators to believe that these people were buried near each other because they were within the same family.